marcusoftnet/marcusoftnet.github.io/_posts/2007-05-31-battle-of-tfs-build-script.md

 blogger_orig_url: https://www.marcusoft.net/2007/05/battle-of-tfs-build-script.html
 ---

-I
-have under the last days trying to get our build script to work....
+I have under the last days trying to get our build script to work....

 What we are trying to do is simple enough, but I can't understand how to use the build mechanism in Team System to do what I want...
 We want to do the following:

 - Compile all projects
 - Update some config-files
 - Run VSTS-tests
 - Publish a ClickOnce-application and deploy it to a "latest version" folder
 - Generate documentation

-It's the ClickOnce-part that's not working and ="blsp-spelling-corrected">I've got an confirmation from Microsoft that what we want to do not is supported by default in VSTS.
+It's the ClickOnce-part that's not working and I've got an confirmation from Microsoft that what we want to do not is supported by default in VSTS.
 You need some third part products.

 I think I am a solution in the tracks but there is still some things left.
 I'll post a solution when (if???)
 I find it.

 In my research so far I have had great use of the following resources: